 - Improved dental health

-The clinical tests supporting the Juice Plus+ advertised benefits on the company website have come under significant scrutiny by Memorial Sloan-Kettering Cancer Center, University of California Berkeley, Center for Science in the Public Interest.
-Sloan-Kettering Cancer Clinic referred to Juice Plus+ as a “pricey supplement” that is “distributed through a multi-tiered marketing scheme with exaggerated value and cost.”
+The clinical tests supporting the Juice Plus+ advertised benefits on the company website have been scrutinized by the Memorial Sloan-Kettering Cancer Center, the University of California Berkeley, Center for Science in the Public Interest.

-The adult dose is two capsules of each blend per day, preferably at mealtimes.
-Children under 13 are advised to take one capsule of each blend per day.
+Adults should take two capsules of each blend daily, preferably at mealtimes and with water.
+Children under 13 are advised to take one capsule of each blend daily.

-Gastrointestinal stress is the most common side effect reported with the use of Juice Plus+ products.
+Gastrointestinal stress is the most common side effect reported using Juice Plus+ products.
 Some people also reported a hive-like rash, although most of these side effects are mild.
 People experience stomach upset and rashes from eating certain foods, too, so this is not a cause for alarm.